Natural person in French law

 A physical person may be compared to a personne morale, in which a group of people in some circumstances is granted a more or less complete judicial capacity (personnalité juridique).
 Nonetheless, the concept of a personne morale is constructed on the basis of that of a personne physique, and follows similar rules.

 The concept of a personne physique is a purely legal abstraction, a judicial fiction.
 Many authors note that the concept of a human being must be distinguished from that of a physical person.
 While the two frequently overlap, they are separate.
-It is judicially possible for a person to be declared legally dead, either voluntarily (civil death) or involontarily, when a person is declared absent or disappeared.
+It is judicially possible for a person to be declared legally dead, either voluntarily (civil death) or involuntarily, when a person is declared absent or disappeared.
 The person may afterwards be legally "resurrected".